GeertJan-Kuip/GeertJan-Kuip.github.io/_posts/2025-03-15-concurrency-safe-code.md

 }
 ```

 The object can be any object, which makes it a bit strange.
-The main thing is that it must be the same object for every thread that want to access the code.
+The main thing is that it must be the same object for every thread that wants to access the code.
 I asked perplexity and it told me that you should avoid strings and boxed primitives.
 Strings are in a string pool and some other code might have access to the same string for completely different reasons.
 Often, in an instance context, 'this' is used, which makes sense given the condition that every thread must deal with the same monitor object.

 Synchronized guarantees not only that two threads are running the same code simultaneously, but also that every change of state is visible to all threads.